Rutherford County, North Carolina: History

 The county has a strong militia tradition, stretching back to the 18th century when it had the most well organized militia in North Carolina.
 Its militiamen served in the Battle of Kings Mountain and Battle of Cowpens.
 During the Civil War, Rutherfordton and Burnt Chimney (now Forest City) competed to raise militias to serve in the Confederate States Army.

 After the Civil War ended, many farmers in the region were forced to tenant farming, as they owned no land of their own.
 This meant that many Rutherford County residents were trapped in debt by predatory crop liens and other economic imbalances.
 The Rutherford Farmer's Alliance was established by D.N.
 Caviness in June 1888 to fight for farmer's rights, and had 300 members by 1891.
 The Alliance's first president was Colonel John L. McDowell.
 The underlying economic and racial tensions led to events like the Forest City lynching.

-During this period of upheaval, when family and political feuds had been recently inflamed by the Civil War, Rutherford County experienced a rash of violence wreaked by the KKK, but local investigations in Rutherford County led to the prosecution of over 300 hundred Klan members and by 1872, the KKK had begun to "disappear".
+During this period of upheaval, when family and political feuds had been recently inflamed by the Civil War, Rutherford County experienced a rash of violence wreaked by the KKK, but local investigations in Rutherford County led to the prosecution of over 300 Klan members and by 1872, the KKK had begun to "disappear".

 The construction of railroads and cotton mills in Rutherford County during the 1880s and 1890s invigorated the county's communities, none more so than Forest City.
 The Rutherford Railway Construction Company built a line from Rutherfordton to South Carolina, and Southern Railway and Seaboard Air Line Railroad also ran through the county.

 A disproportionate number of Rutherford County natives served during WWII, with about 12% participating in the war effort in some capacity.
 149 Rutherford County natives died in the war, proportionately 3.5 times as many losses as other counties.
 The first soldier from Rutherford County to die in the war was SFC Mark Alexander Rhodes, who died aboard the USS Arizona during the surprise attack on Pearl Harbor.